Members :Name: Pass:

 The conversion kit selling price was $945.

-The island in Rampart is very similar with a map of Jersey in the Channel Islands, but its purely a coincidence.
+The island in Rampart is very similar to a map of Jersey in the Channel Islands, but it's purely a coincidence.

 TIPS AND TRICKS

-* The peons that attack you after unloading from the ships cannot fire diagonally.
+* The peons that attack you after unloading from the dark brown ships cannot fire diagonally.

 STAFF